Gorguts

-Gorguts is a Canadian death metal band from Sherbrooke, Quebec, formed in 1989.
-The band has been through many personnel changes since its inception; its only constant member has been guitarist and vocalist Luc Lemay, who remains the primary creative force in the band.
-To date they have released five full-length albums and one EP.
-Their most recent release is the EP Pleiades' Dust, released on May 13, 2016.
-Their latest full-length album Colored Sands was released in 2013 and was nominated for a Juno Award.
-Musically the band is known for its complex, musically dense form of technical death metal, and has become "one of the most advanced, experimental, and challenging groups in the entire genre."
+Gorguts is a Canadian death metal band formed near Sherbrooke, Quebec, in 1989.
+The band has gone through various membership changes since its inception; its only constant member has been guitarist-vocalist and co-founding member Luc Lemay, who remains the driving force of the band.
+To date, they have released five full-length albums and one EP.
+Their most recent release, Pleiades' Dust, was released on May 13, 2016.
+Their latest full-length album, Colored Sands was released in 2013 and was nominated for a Juno Award.
+Musically, the band is known for its complex, dense form of technical death metal, and has become "one of the most advanced, experimental, and challenging groups in the entire genre."

 History

 Formation, Considered Dead, and The Erosion of Sanity (1989–1993)

-Gorguts was formed in 1989 by Luc Lemay (vocals and guitar), Sylvain Marcoux (guitar), Éric Giguère (bass guitar) and Stephane Provencher (drums); the band name was suggested by one of Provencher's friends.
-They released their first demo, ...And Then Comes Lividity, in 1990 which led them to be signed to Roadrunner Records.
-Their first album, Considered Dead, had guest appearances by James Murphy (a guitar solo on "Inoculated Life") and Chris Barnes (backing vocals on "Bodily Corrupted", "Rottenatomy" and "Hematological Allergy").
+Gorguts was formed in 1989 by Luc Lemay (vocals and guitar), Sylvain Marcoux (guitar), Éric Giguère (bass guitar), and Stephane Provencher (drums); the band name was suggested by one of Provencher's friends.
+They released their first demo, ...and Then Comes Lividity, in 1990 which led them to be signed to Roadrunner Records.
+Their first album, Considered Dead, had guest appearances by James Murphy (a guitar solo on "Inoculated Life") and Chris Barnes (backing vocals on "Bodily Corrupted", "Rottenatomy", and "Hematological Allergy").
+The album features a more straightforward death metal sound typical of the style prevalent in the early 1990s.

 In 1993, they released their second album The Erosion of Sanity, which was more experimental and technical than Considered Dead.
+That same year, the band took part in the "Blood, Guts and Gore" U.S. tour along with Cannibal Corpse and Atheist.
 However, this coincided with the decline of death metal's popularity as a genre, and Roadrunner Records subsequently decided to drop the band from their roster.
 The band ceased performing for five years, with many fans believing that they had broken up.